Foundation Course in Integrative Psychotherapy

 What is an Inner Citadel

-An ‘Inner Citadel’ is a sacred, contemplative space within our Self that is private, precious, and protected from external stressors.
+An ‘Inner Citadel’ is a contemplative space within our Self that is private, precious, and protected from external stressors.
 Yet it is also a relational space where we can invite others in to connect and express ourselves, feel heard and be seen.
 We believe therapy can be a profound experiential journey toward cultivating an Inner Citadel in ourselves.

 As the maze of the Inner Citadel symbolises, this journey may not be linear nor easy, but it can be an expansive and enriching process of discovery across multiple dimensions of Self.
 Looking beyond alleviation from clinical symptoms as a therapeutic goal, cultivating an Inner Citadel can enable people to find greater authenticity, meaning and fulfilment in their daily lives, while acknowledging the impact of intersectional and societal systemic factors on a person’s reality.